 Broadcast Online from PowerPoint

-By clicking the Present Online button, a dialog box will generate a custom URL for your presentation.
+Now click the Present Online button.
+A dialog box will generate a custom URL for your presentation.
 You can then copy the link to send directly to your audience.

 Once they’ve received the link, click Start Presentation.
 Viewers will then be able to see your presentation as you guide them through each slide in real time.